ssokolow/stuffit-test-files/README.md

 - Regenerate files from versions which support Faster vs. Better compression to provide both variants.
-- Try out the copies of StuffIt 5.0 and 5.5 that I acquired... likely with the help of the 5.0.2 and 5.1 update patches I found since I don't think the base versions are compatible with Mac OS 9.2.
+- Try out the copies of StuffIt 5.0 and 5.5 that I acquired... likely with the help of the 5.0.2, 5.1, and/or 5.5.1 update patches I found since I don't think the base versions are compatible with Mac OS 9.2.
 - Generate `.sitx` test files with files in the rest of the formats supported by SitX's proprietary recompression option.
 (Lossless JPEG, JPEG 2000, BMP, GIF,